asan6602/LetterBoxedSolver/README.md

+# Changes
+I don’t like that swear words are included in the solution.
+Found a .txt file of bad words and used that to write a new file that does not include these words.
+Copied a program to do from: https://www.geeksforgeeks.org/java-program-delete-certain-text-file/.
+Working txt file is cleanWords.txt

 # Working Program
 Main located in: src\main\java\letterboxedsolver\game.java
 * running main will prompt you to enter the problem in the”xxx,xxx,xxx” format.